jsdelivrbot/openarch-d8/README.md

 * sometimes invert gets in bad state when using ajax when inverted. eg events next page.
 * event flex slideshow not working with variable heights again... x header vanising when resizing from fullpage
+* duplicated in coverage.
+* toolbar filters not quite vertically centered.

 ## Liscense